Barina/Dark-Telegram/README.md

 If you're using Franz or Ferdi, please take a look at [dcferreira](https://github.com/dcferreira)'s awesome [Franz Themes Repository](https://github.com/dcferreira/franz-themes) for more instructions on how to install the [Dark-Telegram theme for Franz\Ferdi](https://github.com/dcferreira/franz-themes/tree/master/telegram).

+## Community

+While GitHub is generally great for comunication, Telegram is best for IM.<br/>
+Feel free to join, discuss and share you themes and ideas in our [Super group on Telegram](https://t.me/joinchat/A7st42_MOlo4MTE0).

 ## Credits

 Full credit for design goes to original style creators at [vednoc](https://github.com/vednoc).